Modular Serre Correspondence via stable pairs: Some examples on

 In summary, the moduli space for $\delta\in(W_1, W_0)$ is

 $\bullet$ \textbf{Wall-crossing at $W_1$.} The following sequence defines $W_1$.

-where $A_1\subset H$ is the union of a planar cubic curve and a point $Q$ in the same plane, and $P\in \mathbb{P}^3$ is a point. $P$ is either not in $H$ or an embedded point (in $A_1$ or coincide with $Q$), pointing out of the plane.
+where $A_1\subset H$ is the union of a planar cubic curve, and a point $Q$ in the same plane, and $P\in \mathbb{P}^3$ is a point. $P$ is either outside $H$ or is an embedded point (in $A_1$ or set-theoretically coincide with $Q$), pointing out of the plane.

 The strictly semistable locus $\cals^{ss}_{{W_1}}$ parameterizes pairs $(\mathcal{I}_{A_1}(1), 1)\oplus (\mathcal{I}_P(1), 0)$.
-So $\cals^{ss}_{{W_1}} \cong \mathbb{P}^3\times \calh^{3t+1}_{\mathcal{U}_{\mathbb{P}^3}/\mathbb{P}^{3\vee}}$, which has dimension $17$.
+So $\cals^{ss}_{{W_1}} \simeq \mathbb{P}^3\times \calh^{3t+1}_{\mathcal{U}_{\mathbb{P}^3}/\mathbb{P}^{3\vee}}$, which has dimension $17$.

 We show some computational results in the next lemma to compute the fibers of the morphisms